nitinyadav8/gcp-filestore-backups/README.md

 Cloud Scheduler will be leveraged to invoke Cloud Function.
 Cloud Scheduler Jobs will be created to schedule to do the following: <br />

-● create a new on-demand backups using the Cloud Function at a fixed schedule (e.g. once every 2 hours etc.) <br />
+● create a new on-demand backups using the Cloud Function at a fixed schedule (e.g. once every 4 hours etc.) <br />

-● fetch the status of the last backup at a fixed schedule (This is not mandatory) <br />
+● fetch the list of backups available for the instance at a fixed schedule (This is not mandatory) <br />

-● discard older backups again at a fixed schedule once the retention is over (e.g. every 12 hours) <br />
+● discard older backups post retention at a fixed schedule (e.g. every 12 hours) <br />

 <br />